+- A. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
 VA Privacy Service receives numerous complaints, comments, and requests for redress of privacy issues throughout the year.
 The correspondence requires analysis, storage, categorization, and coordinated response.
-The SF-VAPSCS is a workflow system that Office of Information and Technology (OIT) - VA Privacy Service personnel utilize to respond effectively to inquiries from Veterans, the public and other government, and private-sector agencies.
-SF-VAPSCS allows users to manage correspondence tracking with pre-defined routing inside workflow templates.

-C. Who is the owner or control of the IT system or project?
+The SF-VAPSCS, a Software as a Service (SaaS), is a workflow system that Office of Information and Technology (OIT) VA Privacy Service personnel utilize to respond effectively to inquiries from Veterans, the public and other government, and private-sector agencies.
+SF-VAPSCS allows users to manage correspondence tracking with pre-defined routing inside workflow templates. - B. Who is the owner or has control of the IT system or project?
+If the system has an eMASS entry, ensure this information matches with the eMASS entry.
 Salesforce Government Cloud Plus (SFGCP) is a cloud platform.
 Data in the platform is controlled by VA but non-VA owned and operated.

-Office of Information and Technology (OIT) - VA Privacy Service is the business owner and sole user of SF-VAPSCS and as such is primarily responsible for the system.
+Office of Information and Technology (OIT) VA Privacy Service is the business owner and sole user of SF-VAPSCS and as such is primarily responsible for the system.
 SF-VAPSCS utilizes the cloud platform called Salesforce Government Cloud Plus (SFGCP) which is controlled by VA, but non-VA owned and operated.